marrow/automaton/README.md

 ## Installation

-Installing `$project` is easy, just execute the following in a terminal:
+Installing `automaton` is easy, just execute the following in a terminal:

-	pip install $project
+	pip install marrow.automaton

 **Note:** We *strongly* recommend always using a container, virtualization, or sandboxing environment of some kind when developing using Python.
 We highly recommend use of the Python standard [`venv` (_"virtual environment"_) mechanism][venv].

-If you add `$project` to the `install_requires` argument of the call to `setup()` in your application's `setup.py` or `setup.cfg` files, $project will be automatically installed and made available when your own application or library is installed.
-Use `$project ~= $version` to get all bug fixes for the current release while ensuring that large breaking changes are not installed by limiting to the same major/minor, >= the given patch level.
+If you add `marrow.automaton` to the `install_requires` argument of the call to `setup()` in your application's `setup.py` or `setup.cfg` files, automaton will be automatically installed and made available when your own application or library is installed.
+Use `marrow.automaton ~= $version` to get all bug fixes for the current release while ensuring that large breaking changes are not installed by limiting to the same major/minor, >= the given patch level.

 This package has the following dependencies: